 Alexander I. Rudnicky

-Over time my research interests have revolved around speech perception and recognition, speech interfaces, dialog systems and language in general.
+Over time my research interests have revolved around speech perception and recognition, speech interfaces, spoken dialog systems and language in general.
 I've headed the SpeechWear project that produced an early mobile speech system; I'm still interested in the topic of mobile speech.
-I also headed the Communicator project, which dealt with dialog system architectures.
+I also headed the Communicator project, which dealt with spoken dialog system architectures.
 Olympus, a successor system, is available in Open Source.
 The Ravenclaw dialog manager came out of the Communicator work and is the current foundation for many of the systems that we create.
 RavenClaw incorporates dialog management ideas that were first introduced in the Office Manager (OM) system and further developed in successor systems, including Scheduler and AGENDA.
 Papers listed on the publications describe this work.
 Some videos from our group.

 Chen, YN & Rudnicky, AI Dynamically Supporting Unexplored Domains in Conversational Interactions by Enriching Semantics with Neural Word Embeddings Proceedings of SLT, December 2014, Lake Tahoe, NV.